Changes to how automation rules are counted in Jira Cloud

 Page edited

-This trigger runs your rule each time edits to an existing page are published.
+This trigger runs your rule each time edits to an existing page are published as an update.

 “Page” in this context is a distinct content type from “blog”.
 A “Blog edited” trigger does not exist at this time.